Boakai Declared Winner Of Liberia Presidential Election - UrduPoint

 But critics have accused his government of corruption and him of failing to keep a promise to improve the lives of the poorest.

-While his party lost, "Liberia has won," Weah had said on radio.
+While his party lost, "Liberia has won," Weah had said on the radio.

 Weah said he had spoken to the man he called the "president-elect" to congratulate him and urged his own supporters to accept the election result.